Specialization of N\'eron-Severi groups in positive characteristic: Introduction

 Retain the notation and the assumptions of Section \ref{introduction}.
 For every $x\in X$, there is an injective specialization homomorphism (see e.g. \cite[Proposition 3.6.]{poonen})

 compatible with the cycle class map, in the sense that the following diagram commutes:

-Since the \neron-Severi group is invariant under extensions of algebraically closed fields (see e.g. \cite[Proposition 3.1]{poonen}), the map $sp_{\eta,x}$ is well defined, independently of the choice of the geometric points $\overline \eta$ over $\eta$ and $\overline x $ over $x$.
+Since the N\'eron-Severi group is invariant under extensions of algebraically closed fields (see e.g. \cite[Proposition 3.1]{poonen}), the map $\speci_{\eta,x}$ is well defined, independently of the choice of the geometric points $\overline \eta$ over $\eta$ and $\overline x $ over $x$.